 You can do the exercise while sitting; however, if you strive to achieve that gymnastic physique, you need to execute the movements that mimic gymnastics the most.

-Gymnastic rings are an excellent way to build up an aesthetic chest musculature that will make pectus excavatum less noticeable.
+Gymnastic rings are an excellent way to build an aesthetic chest musculature that will make pectus excavatum less noticeable.
 Take a look at any gymnast or calisthenic aficionado.

 Gym rings are very underrated in calisthenics.
 They provide a lot of training opportunities.
 Initially, gymnasts used them, but now everybody loves the benefits training on rings brings.